caervs/pysh/README.md

 >>>
 ```

-that's all there is.
+That's all there is.
 The pysh interpreter is just a standard python3 interpreter with a little monkey patching so anything you can do in python you can do in pysh.
-Piping is done with python syntax but has a look similar to if you were running bash.
+Piping is done with python syntax but has a look similar to that of bash.

 ```python3
 >>> echo("Hello\nWorld") | grep("H")